top of page

 With renewed enthusiasm, Doug began honing his craft.
 He started by gathering salvaged wood and natural materials, which he transformed into unique birdhouses that reflected the natural beauty around him, and his love for the PNW.

 At first, Doug shared his creations with friends and family, who were captivated by the charm and quality of his work.
 As word of Doug's unique birdhouses spread, he began receiving requests from local businesses and individuals who wanted to bring a piece of his craftsmanship into their own gardens.
-His big break came at the Northwest Flower and Garden Festival in 2020 when a local nursery asked him to design a series of birdhouses.
-This opportunity gave him the exposure he needed to reach a wider audience.

 As demand for his birdhouses continued to grow, Doug realized that this was more than just a hobby—it was his calling.
 In 2021, he made the bold decision to pursue birdhouse making full-time, dedicating himself entirely to his craft.